-The Sega Pico was initially released in Japan in June of 1993.
-Unbeknownst to many, the Pico stands as one of Sega's most successful consoles in the region and received continous support for over ten years.
+The Pico was initially released in Japan in June of 1993, and would receive continuous support for over a decade.

-The Sega Pico was initially manufactured solely under the Sega brand; however, its success led Yamaha releasing a few versions of its own (similar to Hitachi and Victor's respective HiSaturns and V-Saturn Sega Saturn consoles).
-There have been numerous Sega Pico models, though the most notable change was that in 2001, where the brand was changed from "Kids Computer Pico" to "'Kids Communcation Pico", with added internet functionalities.
-At this point all sales were began to be handled by the Sega Toys branch, which remains in control to this day.
+The Pico was initially manufactured solely under the Sega brand; however, its success led Yamaha releasing a few versions of its own (similar to Hitachi and Victor's respective HiSaturns and V-Saturn Sega Saturn consoles).
+Sega Toys took over the making of Pico models in 1998 and the brand was changed from "Kids Computer Pico" to "'Kids Communication Pico" in 2001, to reflect newer models' added internet functionalities.

 It is estimated that nearly 300 Pico games were released in Japan in total.
 The console was eventually discontinued in Japan in 2005.
 All Japanese games come in plastic clamshell containers.

 In North America, the Pico was less successful.
 Debuting in 1994, the console only enjoyed a few years of support before being discontinued in February of 1998.
 Only 20 Pico games were released in North America, each in cardboard boxes.